somewherewarm/woocommerce-product-bundles-min-max-items/README.md

 ### Important

 **Product Bundles - Min/Max Items** has been rolled into Product Bundles.
-If you are running Product Bundles version 6.4.0 or newer, you do not need this feature plugin.
+If you are running Product Bundles 6.4.0 or newer, you don't need this plugin!

 ### What's This?